 - Check weather-stripping around your storm door.
 The drafts that you may be feeling from your front door is most likely because your weather stripping is not on correctly.
 These can be easily replaced if you need, but just check to make sure they are on correctly to block the drafts from your door.

 - Your storm windows also have weather striping that needs to be checked.
 This is a quick exam that can block drafts and cut energy use.
 If you have drafty windows, add storm windows for the best energy saving results.

 - Turn off the lights.
 Don’t forget your mom’s advice and turn off the lights when you leave a room.

 - Unplug electronics.
 While not in use, unplug your electronics.
 It’s so simple to leave items plugged in because of habit, especially phone chargers.
 According to the U.S. Energy Department, these chargers are continually drawing power, even when no device is connected to them.
 In fact, it’s estimated that the average charger is consuming .26 watts of energy when not in use and 2.24 watts even when a fully charged device is connected to it.

-Your home make look great, but make sure it’s safe to take in a breath of fresh air.
-Odorless and poisonous gasses are on top of the home improvement check list to ensure your new year is safe.
+Your home may look great, but make sure it’s safe to take in a breath of fresh air.
+Odorless and poisonous gasses are on top of the home improvement check list to ensure your new year is the best it can be.